 Jesus promised that the Holy Ghost would empower the life of the believer.
-That was manifested in the lives of Peter and John shortly after Pentecost.
-While going into the Temple for prayer, they were stopped by a lame man begging alms.
-The apostles didn't have any money to give.
-But they did command the man to rise up and walk in the name of Jesus Christ of Nazareth.
-Instantly the man was healed and began walking, leaping, and praising God (3:1 -11).
+The lives of Peter and John manifested that power shortly after Pentecost.
+A lame man begging alms stopped them as they walked into the Temple for prayer.
+The apostles did not have any money to give, but they did command the man to rise up and walk in the name of Jesus Christ of Nazareth.
+Instantly healed, the man began walking, leaping, and praising God (3:1-11).